-Icy regolith
+lcy regolith

 - B.4.
-Up to 50 points are available for processing water from ice-cemented regolith and are awarded corresponding to a score which is function of the total mass and purity of water given to judges within a container, as per rule 10.5.2.5, and also in comparison to the total mass and purity of water processed by other teams. - B.4.1.
+Up to 50 points are available for processing water from ice-cemented regolith and are awarded corresponding to a score which is function of the total mass and purity of water given to judges within a container, as per rule 10.5.3.3, and also in comparison to the total mass and purity of water processed by other teams. - B.4.1.
 30 points are awarded for collecting any mass of liquid H2O, regardless of purity. - B.4.2.
+Only material that can be poured out of the container will be weighed.

-Up to an additional 20 points are awarded for collecting larger quantities processed material as a function of purity following the equation where $MW{YourTeam}$ is the mass (g) of water within the container provided by your team determined by pouring water from the container into a conical flask with qualitative Grade 1 filter paper, on a tared, high accuracy scale (0.01 g). $M{particulates}$ is the mass of particulates determined by weighing the filter paper before and after filtration to determine the mass of residual particulates, and $MW{BestTeam}$ is the highest mass (g) of particulate-free water achieved by any team.
+B.4.3.
+Up to an additional 20 points are awarded for collecting larger quantities processed material as a function of purity following the equation

-$$Points = 20 \times \frac{MW{YourTeam} - M{particulates}}{MW{BestTeam}}$$ (3.0)
+$$Points = 20 \times \frac{M{YourTeam} - M{Particulates}}{M{BestTeam}}$$ (3.0)